top of page

 Our work in the education sector

-We provide schools with practical blueprints to ensure their flexischooling arrangements have the biggest positive impact on children, families and staff.
+We provide schools with practical guides, tools and resources to ensure their flexischooling arrangements have the greatest positive impact on children, families and staff.

-We offer a range of additional services to professionals including free downloadable resources, advice and webinars.
+We offer a range of additional services to professionals, including free downloadable resources, advice and training.

 About

-We provide support to parents and carers who want to find out if flexischooling is right for their families.
+We provide guidance for parents and carers who want to find out if flexischooling is right for their families.

 Sarah runs a limited number of family coaching sessions each month.